Happiness C.O.D. (October 15, 1935)

-Released on October 15, 1935: A family facing financial ruin discovers that together they can find everything that they need to be happy, including plenty of money.
+Released on October 15, 1935: (running time 1 hour and 9 minutes) A family facing financial ruin discovers that together they can find everything that they need to be happy, including plenty of money.

 Directed by Charles Lamont

 Written by Robert Ellis and Helen Logan